GuruLatukar/gittest/README.md

 git add <file> // Add file to staging area

+git add . // To add all files and directories use "." or "-A"

 git commit -m "commmit messsage" // Commit changes

 git remote add origin https://github.com/GuruLatukar/So_id.git // Add remote repo